sillelien/tutum-cron/README.md

 ##Intro

-This scheduler uses [fcron](http://fcron.free.fr/doc/en/fcrontab.5.html) to schedule commands, fcron is great because like anacron it catches up with running services it misses while down.
-So it's totally okay to change the config and restart the server.

-To use you need to add a link to each service you wish to schedule and then an environment variable that starts with the capitalized name of the service and which ends in _CRON_SCHEDULE, e.g.:
+To use you simply need to add a link to each service you wish to schedule and then an environment variable that starts with the capitalized name of the service and which ends in _CRON_SCHEDULE, e.g.:

 ```yaml
   environment: